To learn more about butyrate, watch Pendulum CSO John Eid's conversation about butyrate on the Dr. Gundry's podcast.

 Butyrate is a very important short-chain fatty acid (SCFA) that appears to be intimately tied to our health.

-Despite its importance, however, many people may not be getting enough butyrate.
+Despite its importance, however, many people may not be getting enough of this essential postbiotic.

 These "reactions" are what convert dietary fibers into a bounty of butyrate.

-If you are looking to increase the levels of butyrate-producing bacteria in your gut, learn more about Pendulum Glucose Control, which contains 3 probiotics strains (Clostridium butyricum, Anaerobutyricum hallii, and Clostridium beijerinckii) that have been shown to produce high levels of butyrate.
+If you are looking to increase the levels of butyrate-producing bacteria in your gut, learn more about Pendulum Glucose Control, which contains 3 probiotics strains (Clostridium butyricum, Anaerobutyricum hallii, and Clostridium beijerincki) that have been shown to produce high levels of butyrate).